Agriculture in Qatar: Fishing

+Fishing, historically, has been overshadowed by pearling due to the higher costs associated with maintaining the crafts and equipment for fishing trips.
 The Qatar National Fishing Company was incorporated in 1966 to fish for shrimp in territorial waters and to process catches in a refrigerated factory.
 Japan is a large market for Doha's commercial fish.
 The total catch of fish and other aquatic animals for 1989 was 4,374 tons.